IlyaZinkovich/ilyazinkovich.github.io/_posts/2020/jun/2020-06-16-delivery-dispatching-evolution.md

 ---

 After quite some time of working on dispatching at [Careem](https://www.careem.com), I'd like to show how dispatching evolves with the business and which classic mathematical problems are at the core of the service we all enjoyed during the lockdown.
-Imagine we develop the new food delivery startup.
+Imagine we develop a dispatching service for the new food delivery startup.

 <!--more-->